Yuri (footballer, born 2001)

-Yuri de Oliveira (born 2 January 2001), simply known as Yuri, is a Brazilian professional footballer who plays as a midfielder for Flamengo.
+Yuri de Oliveira (born 2 January 2001), simply known as Yuri, is a Brazilian professional footballer who plays as a midfielder for Super League Kerala club Calicut.

 Club career

 Born in Vitória, Yuri began his career with Flamengo and made his professional debut on 27 September 2020 against Palmeiras.
 He came on as an 81st-minute substitute for João Lucas as Flamengo drew 1–1.